A Review of the Mini Album Called Subterranean (1995) by Swedish Melodic Death Metal Band in Flames

 At first glance, some people may think that this is going to be some cheesy metal material but what you are about to hear on this album is nothing short of impressive.
 The first song called Stand Ablaze starts softly and transitions into one of the most impressive riffs ever!

 The Inborn Lifeless is the song that is called Dead God in Me on the album "The Jester Race."
 This is the song that ends the album The Jester Race.
 After 1996, Anders Friden would take over the vocal duties and he has done so ever since.
-One example of a band that has released an EP is Milan, Italy’s Lacuna Coil.
-Releasing EP’s really adds to a band’s creative works and shows their variety.
+One example of a band that has released a mini album is Milan, Italy’s Lacuna Coil.
+Releasing mini albums really adds to a band’s creative works and shows their variety.
 Also performing as guests on the album are drummers Daniel Erlandsson (Arch Enemy) and Anders Jivarp (Dark Tranquillity).

 Subterranean the Rest of the Review